The 1907/15 Mors Le Sanglier - Aero Gp Special

 Drivetrain Details:

-The rear drive system in the car is modular, 4 bolts and the entire drivetrain, engine, wheels and all, come right off the car in a u-shaped carriage.
-The carriage can also pivot on only the front bolts and with the addition of 2 removable springs, has a small limited bit of rear suspension but hasn't been deployed yet.
+The entire rear drive system in the car is modular, 4 bolts and the entire drivetrain, engine, wheels and all, come right off the car in a u-shaped carriage of sorts.
+The carriage, can also pivot on only the front bolts and with the addition of 2 removable springs, has a small limited bit of rear suspension but hasn't been deployed yet.

 Path of drivetrain: